 Technical issues are often the biggest barrier to learning being completed, so you need to choose a partner who can eliminate these issues quickly.

-Often, the issues are on the learners side.
-Common issues like lost passwords, forgetting login details or not being able to find the training are all to be expected.
+Often, the issues are on the learners’ side.
+Common issues like lost passwords, forgetting login details or not being able to find the training is all to be expected.